AndrewKassab/Dice-AI/README.md

 # Planned Features

-* Support for External job applications on Dice that don't use Easy Apply
+* Support for External job applications that don't use Easy Apply
-* Support for Linkedin (both Easy Apply / External)

 # Setup